 Observe Ijevan Traditional Architecture

-Made from stone and wood, the buildings are infecting an authentic charm on the city and we found them really photogenic and to show the historic architectural heritage of the town.
+Made from stone and wood, the buildings are infecting an authentic charm to the city and we found them really photogenic and show the historic architectural heritage of the town.

 World War II Memorial